Early White Hair: Myths, Facts, Causes and Prevention Tips

 • Thyroid Disorders: Malfunctioning thyroid glands, whether due to hyperthyroidism or hypothyroidism, can affect melanin production and contribute to premature greying.

-• Nutritional Deficiencies: Lack of essential vitamins like B12, B9, and D can result in pigment loss from your hair.
+• Nutritional Deficiencies: Lack of essential vitamins like vitamins B12, B9, and D can result in pigment loss from your hair.
 Vitamin B12 is particularly crucial for healthy hair growth and colour.

 Common Myths About Early White Hair